Swedish Social Democratic Party

-The Swedish Social Democratic Party, formally the Swedish Social Democratic Workers' Party (Sveriges socialdemokratiska arbetareparti /sv/, S or SAP), usually referred to as The Social Democrats (Socialdemokraterna /sv/), is a social democratic political party in Sweden.
+The Swedish Social Democratic Party, formally the Swedish Social Democratic Workers' Party (Sveriges socialdemokratiska arbetareparti, (Note: /sv/.)
+S or SAP), usually referred to as The Social Democrats (Socialdemokraterna (Note: /sv/.)), is a social democratic political party in Sweden.
 The party is a member of the Progressive Alliance and the Party of European Socialists.

-Founded in 1889, the SAP is the country's oldest and currently largest party.
-From the mid-1930s to the 1980s, the Social Democratic Party won more than 40% of the vote.
-From 1932 to 1976, the SAP was continuously in government.
-From 1982 to 2022, the party was in government with the exception of the periods 1991–1994 and 2006–2014.
-Since 2022, the party has been out of government.
-It participates in elections as "The Workers' Party – The Social Democrats" (Arbetarepartiet – Socialdemokraterna /sv/).
+Founded in 1889, the Social Democratic Party is the country's oldest and currently largest party.
+It has dominated the country's politics for the past century, being returned as the largest party in every election since September 1914.
+It led the government continuously from 1936 to 1976 and all but one term from 1982 to 2006.
+It is currently in opposition against the right-wing Kristersson cabinet after the left bloc narrowly lost the 2022 election.
+It participates in elections as "The Workers' Party – The Social Democrats" (Arbetarepartiet – Socialdemokraterna (Note: /sv/.)).
 The first female PM in Swedish history, Magdalena Andersson, is the current leader of the Social Democratic Party.

 History

 Founded in 1889 as a member of the Second International, a split occurred in 1917 when the left socialists split from the Social Democrats to form the Swedish Social Democratic Left Party (later the Communist Party of Sweden and now the Left Party).
 The words of honour as recorded by the 2001 party programme are "freedom, equality, and solidarity".
 The party had influences from Marxism in its early days, but these were gradually removed in the years leading up to the split in 1917.
 Between 1923 and 1940, the party was a member of the Labour and Socialist International.

 Swedish social democracy rose due to the extension of suffrage to the working class and the organizing of trade unions and other civic associations.
 Unlike in many other European countries, the Swedish socialist left was able to form a stable majority coalition during the early 20th century.
 Early on, in large part due to the leadership of Hjalmar Branting, the Swedish socialists adopted a flexible and pragmatic understanding of Marxism.
 They were also willing to form cross-class coalitions with liberals and farmers.
-Political scientist Sheri Berman also credits the Swedish Social Democratic success during the interwar years to the party's adoption of Keynesianism during the Great Depression (which she contrasts with the Social Democratic Party of Germany's reluctance towards Keynesian policies during the same time and the German Social Democrats' subsequent decline).
+Political scientist Sheri Berman also credits the Swedish Social Democratic success during the interwar years to the party's adoption of Keynesianism during the Great Depression, which she contrasts with the Social Democratic Party of Germany's reluctance towards Keynesian policies and subsequent decline.

 In 2007, the Social Democrats elected Mona Sahlin as their first female party leader.
 On 7 December 2009, the Social Democrats launched a political and electoral coalition with the Greens and the Left Party known as the Red–Greens.
 The parties contested the 2010 election on a joint manifesto, but lost the election to the incumbent centre-right coalition, The Alliance.
 On 26 November 2010, the Red–Green alliance was dissolved.
 The party is a member of the Progressive Alliance, the Party of European Socialists and SAMAK.
 The party was a member of the Socialist International until March 2017.